-- Polo shirts with Pfeiffer Logo on the shirts.
-Acceptable pant styles are khakis, Jeans are not permitted.
+- MSOT Pfeiffer Polo shirts or Pfeiffer short sleeve or long sleeve shirts with Pfeiffer Logo on the shirts.
+Acceptable pant styles are khaki material or scrub bottoms (full length pant legs; acceptable colors are black, blue, khaki, or gray).
+Jeans are not permitted.
 Shorts are not allowed unless lab/patient care activities are scheduled for that day.
 Shorts are to be no more than 2" above the knee.
 Acceptable shoe styles include close-toed shoes, leather shoes and sneakers (tennis shoes) with socks may be worn during scheduled lab/patient care activities.
 Sandals, flip-flops or other open-toed shoes are not permitted at any time.
 If manual lab activities or physical agent modalities are to be conducted then exceptions by instructor may be made such as tank tops or other designated attire.
 After manual lab classes students will be expected to change clothes back into their professional attire. - Accommodations for religious purposes will be permitted upon notification prior to semester starting.